AudioBible/KJV/README.md

 ## IT IS EASIER TO FOOL PEOPLE, THAN TO CONVINCE THEM THEY'VE BEEN FOOLED!

+# BREAK OUT OF YOUR MENTAL PRISON!

+# YOU HAVE TO BE ASLEEP TO LIVE THE AMERICAN DREAM!

 #### One thing if for sure, this has taught me how to put my ego to the side.

 #### What I know is that I don't know anything, so I keep looking for the truth/answers and realize how little I actually know, but the more I keep looking for the truth the more I know that I have a chance to be saved!